John-Brandon/Surf_aggregator/README.md

 ## Motivation

 I've been surfing for 20 yrs.
 Not as long as some of my friends, but long enough to have seen some changes.
 I speak of web cams pointed at the waves, streaming for the world to see.
-I understand that the persuit of such an enterprise, however ultimately selfish, is well within other peoples' legal right.
+I understand that the pursuit of such an enterprise, however ultimately selfish, is well within other peoples' legal right.
 Heck some might say these things are our divine duty to pursue.
 All I know is I couldn't put that genie back in the bottle if I wanted.
 This leads us here, and to something of a recourse.
 To an arms race between a middle-aged father of two and Surfline.com.

 Normally, without a paid subscription, a 15 second advertisement plays before every 30s of live camera stream.
-After 30s, the 15s advertisement (often the same expensive BMX beach sock one) repeats.
+After 30s, the 15s advertisement repeats (often the same ad for overpriced BMX beach socks).
 This loop was easy to bypass for a long time using an AdBlock browser extension.
 There was about 10s of downtime between 30s live streams (with the ads removed) and the stream would automatically refresh after the pause.
 Good enough.
 Until that is, Surfline updated something and unceremoniously outflanked the AdBlock maneuver.